 The detectives are supervised by Detective Sergeant Andrew Roush, and are responsible for investigating felony crimes including homicides, kidnapping, robbery, sex offenses, forgery, burglaries, auto thefts, etc. Detectives are further responsible for the investigation of the sale of illegal drugs, criminal street gangs, as well as intelligence gathering and dissemination.
 Detectives are assigned to the Garden City/Finney County Drug Task Force, and one detective is assigned to the High Intensity Drug Trafficking Area (HIDTA) position.
 Detectives perform other collateral duties, such as Task Force Agents with the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF), as well as forensic electronic examinations of computer devices.

-Evidence Technician Andrea Mayes and Evidence Technician Doug Heit are responsible for responding to major crime scenes to gather evidence to alleviate detectives and officers from this task so they may focus on the criminal investigation.
+Evidence Technicians Andrea Mayes and Meghan Huber are responsible for responding to major crime scenes to gather evidence to alleviate detectives and officers from this task so they may focus on the criminal investigation.
 Evidence technicians are also responsible for storage and maintaining of chain of custody of all evidence gathered, as well as found property functions.
 Crime Analyst Tami Sauseda procures department statistical data and intelligence to help support department operations.